dzenbot/DZNEmptyDataSet/README.md

 ### Features
-* Compatible with UITableView, UICollectionView and UISearchDisplayController.
+* Compatible with UITableView, UICollectionView, UISearchDisplayController and UIScrollView.
 * Gives multiple possibilities of layout and appearance, by showing an image and/or title label and/or description label and/or button.
 * Uses NSAttributedString for easier appearance customisation.
 * Uses auto-layout to automagically center the content to the tableview, with auto-rotation support.
 Also accepts custom vertical and horizontal alignment.